feross/drag-drop/README.md

 var dragDrop = require('drag-drop')

 dragDrop('#dropTarget', function (files, pos, fileList) {
-  console.log('Here are the dropped files', files) console.log('Dropped at coordinates', pos.x, pos.y)
+  console.log('Here are the dropped files', files) // Array of File objects console.log('Dropped at coordinates', pos.x, pos.y)
   console.log('Here is the raw FileList object if you need it:', fileList) })